wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

 ## Measurements #

-<strong>1st Level Connections</strong> on LinkedIn are the number of individuals who have connected to one another.
+<strong>1st Level Connections</strong> on LinkedIn are the number of others who have connected to an individual user.
 An average LinkedIn user has about 1300 contacts within this distribution in 2018:<a target="_blank" href="http://tradeshows.academy/interesting-statistics-on-the-number-of-linkedin-connections-per-user/">*</a>

 ![social-media-strategy-linkedin-648x431-13031](https://user-images.githubusercontent.com/300046/51442384-06772380-1caa-11e9-8277-007214c6fb80.jpg)

-Among 500 Million users, 70% are outside USA, according to OmnicoreAgency.com.
+Among its 500 Million LinkedIn users, 70% are outside the USA, according to OmnicoreAgency.com.

 <strong>Number of Followers</strong> are also tracked on LinkedIn.